Julian and Maddalo: Synopsis

 They learn in suffering what they teach in song.

 Julian leaves Venice but, returning many years later, asks Maddalo's daughter about the madman or the Maniac and is told that his lover had returned and again left him, and that both were now dead.
+The story concludes with this statement: "I urged and questioned still, she told me how/All happened -- but the cold world shall not know."